-Project Phase Activity Control Measures Pre- construction Site establishment (including vegetation clearing) results in physical disturbance of sites/objects of heritage significance, heritage items or places and/or sacred sites.
+Project Activity Control Measures Pre- construction Site establishment (including vegetation clearing) results in physical disturbance of sites/objects of heritage significance, heritage items or places and/or sacred sites.
 Identification of historic and cultural heritage sites and mitigation requirements as part of any Project related WHS induction to staff, contractors and other relevant personnel.
 Development and implementation of this CHMP, including: Minimum buffer distance of 50 m or fencing surrounding identified archaeological sites and/or sacred sites to ensure no accidental impacts occur.
-Traditional Owners and custodians.
+The fencing of sacred sites should delineate the identified boundary of the Restricted Works Area.
+The fencing of scarred trees should delineate the Tree Protection Zone.
+The fencing of other heritage items should incorporate a buffer distance of 10 m.
+Research plan for an appropriate recording and salvage program if requested.
+Consultation and engagement with Traditional Owners and custodians.
 AAPA Clearance certificate and CLC clearance certificates.
 An approval to carry out work on a heritage place or object will be sourced prior to any removal or destruction (Heritage Branch Application to Carry Out Work on Heritage Place or Object).
-Work will be in accordance with agreed process with Traditional Owners.
-Compliance with Ground Disturbance Permit System, in the Nolans Project Biodiversity Management Plan.
+Work will be in accordance with works approval and agreed process with Traditional Owners.
 Construction Operation Disturbance of previously unidentified of sites / objects of heritage significance, artefacts, skeletal remains.
 Identification of historic and cultural heritage sites and mitigation requirements as part of any Project related WHS induction to staff, contractors and other relevant personnel.
 Development and implementation of this CHMP, including: Pre-clearing/disturbance visual investigations (complete - archaeological surveys undertaken to inform the EIS, see Section 2.1).
 Consultation and engagement with Traditional Owners and custodians.
 AAPA Clearance certificate.

 Development and implementation of an Air and Dust Management Plan .
 Operation Progressive water table drawdown from unsustainable groundwater extraction rates from the Southern basins borefield.
 Identification of historic and cultural heritage sites and mitigation requirements as part of any Project related WHS induction to staff, contractors and other relevant personnel.
 Development and implementation of a Water Management Plan.
 Future recalibration of groundwater model, informed by historical operational data after several years of Project operations.